alphagov/paas-team-manual/source/team/working_practices.html.md

 ## Pairing

-We pair on all stories to ensure that people don't get stuck on the same types of work and that there is a good distribution of knowledge across the team.
-We aim to rotate pairs regularly by:
+We aim to pair on all stories to ensure that people don't get stuck on the same types of work and that there is a good distribution of knowledge across the team.
+However, due to the size of the team, this is not always possible.

-- changing pairs when you've been on a story for more than 2 days

-- joining someone on an existing story that doesn't have a pair instead of picking up new work

 We don't insist on a particular method of pairing.
 We're keen to have two people making decisions and aware of the story, but there are lots of ways those two